Farm loans: Everything you need to know

 - 504 loan: The SBA 504 loan helps small businesses get funding for new equipment or property or building construction projects up to $5.5 million.
 The loan must be used for property that expands the business.

-- Community Advantage loan: The Community Advantage loan is a unique SBA loan geared to help underserved businesses.
+- Community Advantage loan: The Community Advantage lenders is a unique SBA loan geared to help underserved businesses.
 Lenders are specially qualified to originate these loans, working with businesses in minority or low-income communities, including rural areas.
 They may also provide other business resources such as training and mentoring.

 Business grants

 You may want to apply for a business grant if you can’t qualify or don’t have the business stability to repay a loan.
-The federal government, including the U.S. Department of Agriculture provides a variety of agricultural grants and assistance programs.
+The federal government, including the U.S. Department of Agriculture, provides a variety of agricultural grants and assistance programs.

 These grants can meet financing needs for beginner farmers, farmer’s markets, organic producers and more.
 Farmers can also look for grants through state or local governments.
 You may find grant listings and requirements online through your state’s agricultural departments.
 Or you can learn about local funding resources through your local Small Business Development Center.